chung-leong/zigar/README.md

 The major and minor version numbers of Zigar correspond to the version of the Zig compiler it's designed for.
 The current version is 0.14.1.
 It works with Zig 0.14.0 and 0.14.1.

+Note: Release of 0.14.2 is currently being prepared.
+It will become available in the coming days.

 ## Technical support

 If you have questions concerning this project, please post them at this project's